 8. Stop and think before you comment.
-We won't remove comments because a reader or writer regrets a post.
+We won’t remove comments because a reader or writer regrets a post.
 Please remember that these comments are searchable and a comment history has a long life on the web.
 You get two minutes to edit a comment after you’ve posted it.

 9. Don’t include personal information in your comments.
 We strongly discourage readers from posting personal information about themselves (ex. address, telephone number, workplace) and reserve the right to remove any comments we find with personal information about other people or that violates a third party’s right to privacy.

 10. Complaints about removed comments.
 We reserve the right to remove comments left to protest a removed comment.
 Please contact us if you have any complaints about deleted comments.